 Fruit & Flowers

 During the fourth year of marriage, the budding relationship is beginning to blossom like a flower and ripen like fruit.
-Just as fruit nourishes the body and flowers the soul, so the deepening commitment and nurturing love of the couple brings refreshment and renewal to the marriage.
+Just as fruit nourishes the body and flowers the soul, so the deepening commitment and nurtured love of the couple brings refreshment and renewal to the marriage.

 5th Wedding Anniversary